 The Storm King Art Center is located in Orange County, NY.
 This 500-acre museum has been around since 1960.
 It highlights large sculptures in an open outdoor area.
 With each season, new sculptures are added.
 It’s perfect for people who can appreciate art in nature.
 All of the commissioned pieces have a deeper meaning and fit into the environment well.
 The size of this museum makes for little crowding.
 This means that whenever you visit, it’ll feel like you have the whole place to yourself.

 Because there are so many sculptures to see, it’ll take you hours to get through them all on foot.
 Make sure you arrive early and in good weather for the best experience.
 If you are in a hurry or don’t feel comfortable walking for long, there is a tram.
-The tram will take you through some of the most popular sculptures on premise.
+The team will take you through some of the most popular sculptures on-premise.
 It’ll stop at the main museum where you can jump off and head to the gift shop.
 Pick up some smaller versions of sculptures or images of them there to remember your experience.

 One of its best parts is how many sculptures are interactive.
 They’ll be marked, so you know which ones are free for climbing, sitting, and touching.
 It’s important to remember that artists spent time on each individual project, so respect the pieces.
 Also, bring sneakers in case you’d like to participate in the interactive portions.